 To lead a project or work alone your organisation must:

-- be a business of any size with a base in the UK, an academic organisation, or a research and technology organisation (RTO) to lead a capital investment project,
+- be a business of any size with a base in the UK, an academic organisation, or a research and technology organisation (RTO) to lead a research project,

 - Carry out your maritime research or technology development project work in the UK,